Design of a Reconfigurable Intelligent Surface-Assisted FM-DCSK-SWIPT Scheme with Non-linear Energy Harvesting Model: Introduction

 Based on the above background, we put forth an RIS-assisted FM-DCSK SWIPT scheme in this paper.
-This scheme intelligently integrates RIS with FM-DCSK scheme to effectively compensate for the energy loss caused by large scale path loss.
-In particular, we adopt a blind-channel-aided design methodology that does not require CSI.
-Moreover, we employ a power splitting (PS) approach for energy harvesting (EH) that simultaneously guarantees energy supply and information transmission in the energy-limited devices.
-In the practical EH circuit, the RF energy conversion efficiency increases with the input power, but the maximum harvested energy is limited due to its saturation effect~\cite{7264986,7843670,9123688}.
-Hence, a non-linear EH model is considered in the proposed design, which can more accurately reflect the EH saturation effect compared with the linear counterpart.
-Furthermore, we investigate the performance of the proposed RIS-FM-DCSK-SWIPT system in two different application scenarios so as to verify its merit.
+This scheme intelligently integrates the RIS with FM-DCSK scheme to effectively compensate for the energy loss caused by large scale path loss.
+As the first work on RIS-assisted non-coherent DCSK scheme, we establish the RIS-assisted DCSK transmission framework which adopts a blind-channel-aided design methodology that does not require CSI.
+Moreover, we take the multipath Rayleigh fading channel, which is commonly used in DCSK scheme~\cite{9260203,IM-171938,9761198}, as an example to illustrate the channel model in RIS-AP scenario and the cascaded channel model in RIS-DH scenario.
+In addition, all the existing DCSK SWIPT schemes only consider the linear energy harvesting (EH) model~\cite{7604059,8618388,9142258}, but not the non-linear EH model.
+However, in the practical EH circuit, the RF energy conversion efficiency increases with the input power, but the maximum harvested energy is limited due to its saturation effect~\cite{7264986,7843670,9123688}.
+Hence, in this paper, a non-linear EH model is considered in the design of RIS-FM-DCSK-SWIPT scheme for the first time, which can more accurately reflect the EH saturation effect compared with the linear counterpart.
+Furthermore, we investigate the performance of the proposed RIS-FM-DCSK-SWIPT system in two different deployment scenarios so as to verify its merit.
 For clarity, the main contributions of this paper are outlined as follows.

-1) We propose an RIS-assisted FM-DCSK SWIPT scheme with a no-linear EH model, called {\em RIS-FM-DCSK-SWIPT scheme}, which can improve the efficiency of power transfer and the reliability of information transfer.
+1) We establish an RIS-assisted non-coherent DCSK framework.
+Based on this framework, we adopt a non-linear EH model to develop an RIS-assisted FM-DCSK SWIPT scheme, called {\em RIS-FM-DCSK-SWIPT scheme}, which can improve the efficiency of power transfer and the reliability of information transmission.
 The above features make the proposed scheme particularly suitable for low-power and low-cost wireless communication networks.

-2) We investigate two different deployment scenarios of RIS, i.e., access point (AP) and dual-hop communication (DH) scenarios in the proposed system, and analyze the theoretical energy shortage probability and the BER for the proposed RIS-FM-DCSK-SWIPT scheme over the multipath Rayleigh fading channel.
+2) We analyze the BER performance and energy shortage probability of the proposed scheme over the multipath Rayleigh fading channel, in two different deployment scenarios of RIS-assisted DCSK SWIPT scheme, i.e., access point (AP) and dual-hop communication (DH) scenarios.
+We further derive the corresponding closed-form approximate BER and energy shortage probability expressions.